edekowalski/tksite/README.md

 # tksite
-Template for TYPO3 Project for my local Dev Project.
+Template and Configuration Extension for TYPO3 Project.

+Development only